 The following predators could all be responsible for snatching chickens in the daytime.

 If you find a decapitated bird close to the fence, it is most likely a raccoon that is the culprit.
-These critters will stick their paws through mesh and wire openings to get a free meal!
+These critters will stick their paws through mesh and wire openings to pull chickens and get a free meal!

 Bird feathers scattered around the coop and a bite on the bottom of poultry are sure signs that weasels have stopped by.